Herdora/chisel/README.md

 ![Keys & Caches Banner](assets/banner.png)

-A Python library for GPU profiling and tracing PyTorch models, inspired by Weights & Biases.
+A Python library for experiment tracking and machine learning workflow management.

 ---

 ## What is Keys & Caches?

-Keys & Caches is a Python library that provides automatic profiling and performance insights for PyTorch models.
-With simple decorators and a familiar API, you can:
+Keys & Caches is a Python library that provides experiment tracking and workflow management for machine learning projects.
+With a simple API, you can:

-* 📊 **Get automatic profiling** — Detailed performance traces for every model forward pass
+* 📊 **Track experiments** — Automatically log metrics and hyperparameters
-* 🔍 **Debug performance bottlenecks** — Chrome trace format for visual analysis
+* 🌐 **Cloud dashboard** — Real-time visualization of your experiments
-* ⏱️ **Time critical operations** — Built-in timing decorators
+* 🏷️ **Organize projects** — Group related experiments together
-* 🎯 **Zero-overhead when disabled** — Profiling only activates when initialized
+* 🎯 **Zero-overhead when disabled** — Tracking only activates when initialized

 ---